 If you have any degree of gum disease, we can help you understand the best treatment option.
 Gum disease used to require surgery more often than not.
 While surgery is still an option and sometimes needed, many cases are now treated with less invasive techniques first, such as deep dental cleanings, local antibiotics, and special mouth rinses.

-Dr. Bell and Dr. Franklin are dentists in Holly Springs that treat periodontitis or gum disease.
-You can also visit Signature Family Dentistry for:
+Dr. Bell and Dr. Franklin are general dentists with offices in Holly Springs and Angier that treat periodontitis or gum disease.